-My goal for this course is to familiarize you with the leading theories in aging research, help you engage in critical thinking to evaluate research findings and make connections between research and real-world experience.
+My goal for this course is to familiarize you with the leading theories in human and artificial intelligence research, help you engage in critical thinking to evaluate research findings and make connections between research and real world experience.
 To achieve this, you will need to come to class prepared (e.g. do the assigned readings before class) and ready to apply the information in your readings to class material.
+Myself and your classmates are useful resources to help guide and challenge your thinking.